Sydsquicious/Erudite-Divination/README.md

 ## Philosophy

 Erudite Divination is designed to feel less like a game mechanic and more like opening an antique divination cabinet.
-Every interaction—from shuffling cards to casting runes—is intended to encourage atmosphere, reflection, and shared storytelling while remaining respectful of the traditions that inspired it.
+Every interaction, from shuffling cards to casting runes, is intended to encourage atmosphere, reflection, and shared storytelling while remaining respectful of the traditions that inspired it.

 ---